getgranted-io/.github/profile/README.md

 🪢 Our Fundraising Nexus supports managing application flows from start to finish, including powerful centralized analytics.

-🚀 **Ready to get started?** 👉 [Apply today](https://getgranted.io/granted-application)!

 ## 🛠️ Quickstart Guide

 Depending on whether you have a project seeking funding or funds seeking projects to invest in, we recommend exploring our latest offerings.

 ### 🤤 Projects Seeking Funding
 Apply for a grant and benefit from our streamlined pre-qualification process, tailored matching with grant suppliers, comprehensive proposal support, and proactive application tracking.
-Enjoy top-tier documentation, blockchain integration assistance, and the Granted dashboard for efficient grant management. ℹ️ [Learn more](FIXME).
+Enjoy top-tier documentation, blockchain integration assistance, and the Granted dashboard for efficient grant management. ℹ️ [Learn more](https://getgranted.io).

 ### 🏦 Funding Seeking Projects
 Introduce yourself for a collaborative partnership.
 We pre-qualify funding sources to ensure quality and reduce your grant proposal review efforts, providing full support throughout the end-to-end grant process.
-Broaden your developer ecosystem today! ℹ️ [Learn more](FIXME).
+Broaden your developer ecosystem, today! ℹ️ [Learn more](https://getgranted.io).

+🚀 **Ready to get started?** 👉 [Apply today](https://getgranted.io/granted-application)!

 ## 💬 Community
 Stay connected with our team and community: